 “Every year Millennium Health processes hundreds of thousands of samples submitted by clinicians from all fifty states for medication monitoring and drug testing services,” said Angela G. Huskey, PharmD, CPE, Chief Clinical Officer of Millennium Health.
 “We are focused on using our clinical and analytic capabilities as an aid in the identification of emerging trends in drug use at the national, regional, and local levels to benefit our clinicians, policy makers, public healthcare agencies, and most importantly the patients we serve.”

 The JAMA Network Open article can be accessed here.

 About Millennium Health

 Millennium Health is an accredited specialty laboratory with over a decade of experience delivering timely, accurate, clinically-actionable information through our nationwide medication monitoring and drug testing services.
 Drug testing is used by substance use disorder and pain management providers as well as many other specialties, to obtain objective information about patients’ recent use of prescription medications and/or illicit drugs and helps monitor the effectiveness of treatment plans.
-Our evidence-based, guideline-driven genetic testing services, including pharmacogenetic testing, help clinicians make more informed medication choices for their patients.
-Processing hundreds of thousands of patient specimens each year allows us to provide meaningful insights into emerging drug use trends.
+Processing over a million patient specimens each year allows us to provide meaningful insights into emerging drug use trends.

 Jody Schneider, Millennium Health